Bike Crash: There's an App for That

 As the Boy Scouts say, "be prepared" — this app helps you respond quickly if you are a dust-up in New York City, sponsored, of course, by a personal injury firm.

-This was a bike accident app waiting to happen.
+This was a bike collision app waiting to happen.